Weak Approximation for Low Degree del Pezzo Surfaces: The Proof of the Main Theorem

-\end{proof} \begin{rmk} In general, there is obstruction in the Neron-Severi group for the existence of such auxiliary curves.
-In particular, in \cite{ht} the authors observed that for the Cayley cubic surface if we take the minimal resolution $T$, then for any $E_i$ an exceptional divisor, there does not exist any curve which meets $E_i$ transversally at one point but avoids other exceptional curves, because the sum of all $E_i$ is divided by 2 in the Neron-Severi group.
+\begin{rmk}Besides the strong rational connectedness of $S^{sm}$, the statement of \eqref{au1} and \eqref{au} is another part of Hypothesis 14 (Key Hypothesis) in \cite{ht} when they deal with ordinary singularities.
+As observed in \cite{ht}, in general there is an obstruction in the Neron-Severi group for the existence of such auxiliary curves for log Del Pezzo surfaces.
+For example, for the Cayley cubic surface if we take the minimal resolution $T$, then for any $D_i$ an exceptional divisor, there does not exist any curve which meets $D_i$ transversally at one point but avoids other exceptional curves, because the sum of all $D_i$ is divisible by 2 in the Neron-Severi group.

 \end{rmk}